Loyola Academy: Academics

 Loyola Academy offers a comprehensive liberal arts curriculum with over 110 courses in language arts, fine arts (dance, music, theater, visual arts, and architecture), foreign languages (Spanish, French, Latin, Mandarin Chinese, and Ancient Greek), mathematics, physical education, science, social studies, and theology.
 (As it is a college-preparatory high school, it does not offer any true vocational courses.)
-The school has two competitive honors programs (the Dumbach Scholars and the Clavius Scholars) and a plethora of students enrolled in AP classes.
+The school has three competitive honors programs (the Dumbach Scholars, the Clavius Scholars, and the Ricci Scholars) and a plethora of students enrolled in AP classes.
 Loyola also offers the O'Shaughnessy Program, which assists students who show the potential for success in college but may require smaller classes and extra help from teachers.
 Annually, about 99% of students are accepted by four-year universities.

 The school fields a Certamen team and in 2005 six students received perfect scores on the National Latin Examination.
 Loyola is also very active in forensics, Scholastic Bowl, and Science Olympiad competitions.
 In 2013, Loyola's scholastic bowl team placed third at both NAQT HSNCT and PACE NSC, the best performance of a team from Illinois at both national championship tournaments.